Close

 Finance

-SET ‘s Chief Finance Officer is a fully qualified accountant with over 20 years’ experience and a true understanding of educational finance and budgeting.
+SET ‘s Chief Finance Officer is a fully qualified accountant with a true understanding of educational finance and budgeting.
 Under their leadership, SET offers a fully centralised finance provision with each schools’ accounts reflecting their own GAG income with other income and expenditure lines.
 Monthly accounts are produced for head teachers with a face-to-face meeting to talk them through their accounts and identify any risks and opportunities to their school’s financial health going forwards.
 Heads tell us how much they appreciate this dedicated time and expert support.
 They also know that the finance team is immediately contactable for any unforeseen questions or occurrences.

 SET accounts are audited annually by externally appointed auditors and termly by internal auditors who look at systems and structure.